muskat1/muskatos/README.md

 - User's programs support
 - Weekly and monthly updates
 # Memu
 Memu is a pseudo computer emulator.
 MuskatOS uses it to start up.
-Also in future memu will support another pseudo OS written in python - QuickPyre.
+Also in future memu will support another pseudo OS written in python - <html><a href="https://github.com/LozkaDani/QuickPyre">QuickPyre</a></html>.
 # Installation guide
 To install MuskatOS you must follow these steps:
 - Clone repository using ```git clone```